terokarvinen/micro-jump/README.md

 ```

 Press F4 to jump.
 You can see your table of contents, and select between the headings "Hello" and "Foo".

+Well done, you have now installed micro-jump and Markdown support.

 Copyright 2020-2021 Tero Karvinen https://TeroKarvinen.com
 Code repository https://github.com/terokarvinen/micro-jump